morpheus65535/bazarr/README.md

 Bazarr is a companion application to Sonarr.
 It manage and download subtitles based on your requirements.
 You defined your preferences by TV show and Bazarr take care of everything for you.

 # Support
+For installation and configuration instructions, see wiki.

-Please open an issue on Github.
+If you find a bug or want to submit a feature request, please open an issue on Github.
 You can also reach me on Discord: https://discord.gg/MH2e2eb

 ## Major Features Include: